-How to Paint a Deck with Peeling Paint?
+How Paint a Deck with Peeling Paint

-- The pro way: use a rotary grinder to scrape the deck paint
+- The pro way: use a rotary grinder to scrape the deck paint (more below)

 - The painful way: scrape the peeling deck paint

 Buy a few differently shaped, good quality scrapers.
 See my favorites listed below.
-These are useless without a good file to sharpen every 5 minutes of scraping: yes, that often.
-Dull scrapers require too much force.
-Learn how to sharpen a blade with a file in this short video.
+A good scraper is useless without a good file to sharpen every 10-15 minutes of scraping: yes, that often.
+Dull scrapers suck.
+In the video, I show how to use a file to sharpen a scraper.

 Pressure washing a deck

-- Dip roller with a good deal of deck paint or deck stain (just so it’s not dripping)
+- Dip roller with a good deal of deck paint or deck stain (just so it’s not dripping).

-- Repeat steps 1-3 until you need more paint/stain
+- Repeat steps 1-3 until you need more paint/stain.

 No brush dipping!
 You just need to dip your brush when you do corners etc, where the roller cannot let it flow.